FreeCAD/FreeCAD/src/Tools/typing/README.md

   is the output used by the smoke checks.
 It is disposable local output; the repository only keeps `generated/.gitignore`, so regenerate it instead of editing it directly.
-- `api-docs/`: package-shaped Markdown API reference pages generated from the curated source-adjacent stub inputs.
+- `api-docs/`: package-shaped MDX API reference pages generated from the curated source-adjacent stub inputs.
 This tree is also disposable local output and is intended as the input content for future site generation.